 - Rewards projects that are shown to truly represent all aspects of sustainability, in a cost-effective manner

 How it works

-Qualification for Exemplar status will require independent assessment by BRE and CEW against a series of metrics under the headline sustainability issues - economic, social and environmental.
+Qualification for Exemplar status will require independent assessment by CEWales against a series of metrics under the headline sustainability issues - economic, social and environmental.

 Equally important will be the strategic approach that has been taken by the team that has enabled the outcomes to be delivered.
 These will include the core principles of Rethinking Construction; such as Leadership, Commitment to people and Integrated teams, which will need to be demonstrated in practical ways.

-Information will be gathered from the project team at key stages during the life of the construction project with the main data being collected on completion of the detailed design, on handover of the building and after the post construction evaluation period.
+Information will be gathered from the project team at key stages during the life of the construction project with the main data being collected on completion of the detailed design, on handover of the building/asset and after the post- construction evaluation period.

 Details of how key issues have been approached and how the project team have engaged the community, mitigated environmental impact, developed innovative solutions to problems and how they have managed the construction process and budget will be gathered, analysed and converted into a published case study.
 It is intended that this good practice can then be disseminated and replicated across the industry and help to shape the future of construction.